List of Ultraman Taiga characters: Homare Soya

 In his past, Homare was actually an Alien Amayarm (アマヤルム星人, Amayarumu Seijin) banished from his homeworld and made his reputation as a renowned fighter in an alien gang.
-He provided refuge to an outcast Volk and joined the Villain Guild at a very young age but quit it after finding a new resolve in his life, which lead to his membership in E.G.I.S..
+He provided refuge to an outcast Volk and joined the Villain Guild at a very young age but quit it after finding a new resolve in his life, which led to his membership in E.G.I.S..
 Despite his human-like appearance, Homare displays several of his alien physicality, including the ability to jump from high places and break free from metal chains.

 Homare Soya is portrayed by Ryotaro (諒太郎, Ryōtarō).